Tackling Long Code Search with Splitting, Encoding, and Aggregating: Introduction

 \section{Introduction}

-With a good code search technique, developers can search code snippets with natural language to boost software development.
-Recently, it has been shown that Transformer-based code pre-training techniques, such as CodeBERT \cite{FengGTDFGS0LJZ20}, CoCLR \cite{huang2021cosqa}, MuCos \cite{du2021single} and GraphCodeBERT \cite{iclr_graphcodebert}, could significantly improve code search performance via self-supervised pre-training on large-scale code corpus.
+A good code search technique helps developers to boost software development by searching for code snippets using natural language.
+Recent advancements have demonstrated the effectiveness of Transformer-based code pre-training methods, including CodeBERT \cite{20_code_bert}, CoCLR \cite{huang2021cosqa}, and GraphCodeBERT \cite{iclr_graphcodebert}, which have significantly improved code search performance through self-supervised pre-training on large-scale code corpus.

-However, an inherent limitation of such approaches is that the computational and memory complexity of self-attention in the original Transformer neural network scales quadratically with the input length, typically limiting input length to around 512 tokens.
-In order to run properly on common machines such as 2 V100s, GraphCodeBERT and CodeBERT take the first 256 tokens of code snippets and truncate tokens beyond these 256 tokens.
-However, this length limitation would cause accuracy problem especially for long code.
-For example, when we checked the retrieval results of GraphCodeBERT and the text matching method BM25\cite{robertson2009probabilistic}, we found that BM25 has higher performance for some long code snippets with key information positions at the end.
-As shown in \cref{Figure:BM25_Graph_Case}, the keywords ``Tensor'' and ``patches'' appear after 256 tokens, which are discarded by GraphCodeBERT.
-Therefore, GraphCodeBERT ranks the code in the 21,148 places, while the traditional text matching method BM25 can recognize it well.
+However, these approaches face an inherent limitation.
+The computational and memory complexity of self-attention in the original Transformer grows quadratically with the input length, imposing a constraint on the input length of approximately 512 tokens.
+For efficient training on standard GPUs like V100, GraphCodeBERT and CodeBERT consider only the first 256 tokens of code snippets and discard any tokens beyond this limit.
+Nonetheless, this length restriction can lead to accuracy issues, especially for long code snippets.
+For instance, when examining the challenging cases of GraphCodeBERT, we found that GraphCodeBERT has low performance for some long code snippets where crucial information resides towards the end.
+As illustrated in \cref{Figure:GraphCodeBERT_Case}, the keywords ``Tensor'' and ``patches'' appear after the 256-token cutoff set by GraphCodeBERT, resulting in their exclusion from consideration.
+Consequently, the corresponding code snippet is ranked at position 21,148.